sam4llis/nvim-buoy/README.md

 :lua window:open()
 ```

-Closing the floating window is possible using the usual `:q` or:
+Closing the floating window is possible using `:q` or:

 <!-- TODO: add a gif here. -->
 ```